Accessing Services with SSH

 To push an app that will act as the host for the SSH tunnel, push any app that will successfully deploy to Pivotal Application Service (PAS).

 Note: Your app must be prepared before you push it.
-See the Deploying an App topic for details on preparing apps for deployment.
+See the Pushing an App topic for details on preparing apps for pushing.

 - Push your app.